tgnemecek/core-website/src/collections/pages/leading.md

     Take a **Premium Profile** (below) for a full report on leader strengths & weaknesses.

-    [Contact us](mailto:sseivert@thecoreporation.com) to speak directly to a member of our Core Team.
+    [Contact us](mailto:sseivert@thecoreporation.com) to speak directly to a member of our Core Business Team.

     Check out **practical programs** for yourself and your employees: improve Productivity, reduce Procrastination, eliminate Stress and build a new kind of power for Leadership.